-For that reason, Dameware Remote Everywhere is our top pick for overall best remote support software of 2020.
-Here’s our roundup of this year’s best remote access software, including best options for small businesses, budget remote assistance tools, top runner-ups, and the best remote support nominee for ease of use.
+For that reason, Dameware Remote Everywhere is our top pick for overall best remote support software on the market.
+Here’s our roundup of this year’s best remote access software, including best options for small businesses, budget remote assistance tools, top runner-ups, and the best remote desktop support nominee for ease of use.

 What Is Remote Support Software For?